dtcc-platform/dtcc-builder/doc/usage.md

 Property map data and the road network comes in the form of SHP files (with corresponding SHX, DBF and PRJ files).
 The files of interest are the ones named `by_get.*` and `vl_*` respectivelly.

-### Road network data

-Like property maps, road maps also use the SHP format (as well as same formats for corresponding files).
-By using the program `dtcc-generate-roadnetwork`, shapefiles can be converted into JSON format.
-From the `bin` directory, the following command is then used:

-    ./dtcc-generate-roadnetwork <path to SHP file>

 To view the created JSON file, the program `dtcc-plot` can be used.
 For usage, see the source file (`dtcc-plot/dtcc-plot`).
 Plotting